intrig/decoder/README.md

     cd xenon-2.0.0-beta4-linux-x86_64-armv7
     sudo install.sh

-The installer will copy the files to /opt/xenon-android.
-This is where the Qt project expects them to be:
+The installer will simply copy the files to /opt/xenon-android.
+This is where the Qt project expects them to be.

 Notes for Ubuntu x86-64